B1. Number Sense:

 Note: Any number that is difficult to estimate can be considered a large number (for example, 50).

-• Where did you see large numbers?
-What did they represent (for example, car prices at a dealership)
+- Where have you seen large numbers?
+What did they represent (for example, car prices at a dealership)?

-• How can we count the objects we find in large quantities?
+- How can we count those items we find in large quantities?

 Record students' ideas on the interactive whiteboard or on a large sheet of paper.

-Place several containers with at least 200 small objects (for example, tokens, interlocking cubes, bread bag clips, marbles) on a table.
+Place several containers with at least 200 small objects (for example, counters, interlocking cubes, bread bag clips, marbles) on a table.

 Present the following problem: